julianrupp/tswlairmgr/README.md

 The Lato font files keep their own license and are merely redistributed by this project; please see `assets/stylesheets/fonts/Lato/OFL.txt` for their license.

+The country flags downloaded from [FamFamFam.com](http://www.famfamfam.com/lab/icons/flags/) do not have a formal license attached to them.
+The website states: "These flag icons are available for free use for any purpose with no requirement for attribution."

-This software makes use of [Blob.js](https://github.com/eligrey/Blob.js) and [FileSaver.js](https://github.com/eligrey/FileSaver.js) by Eli Grey ([@eligrey](https://github.com/eligrey)) and redistributes them.
+This software makes use of [Blob.js](https://github.com/eligrey/Blob.js) and [FileSaver.js](https://github.com/eligrey/FileSaver.js) by Eli Grey and redistributes them.
 Please see the respective `LICENSE.md` files in their subfolders in `assets/javascripts/libraries` for their license.

 This software makes use of [jQuery](https://github.com/jquery/jquery) by the jQuery foundation and other contributors and redistributes it.
 Please see the `MIT-LICENSE.txt` file in `assets/javascripts/libraries/jQuery` for its license.

 This software makes use of [mustache.js](https://github.com/janl/mustache.js) by Chris Wanstrath, Jan Lehnardt and the mustache.js community and redistributes it.
 Please see the `LICENSE` file in `assets/javascripts/libraries/mustache.js` for its license.

+This software makes use of Douglas Crockford's [JSON implementation](https://github.com/douglascrockford/JSON-js) and redistributes it.
+Please see the first block comment in the `assets/javascripts/libraries/JSON/json2.js` file for its license.

+This software makes use of Julien Bouquillon's ([@revolunet](https://github.com/revolunet)) [`lzw_encoder.js` GitHub gist](https://gist.github.com/revolunet/843889).
+There appears to be no formal license attached to it, so it could be assumed it is meant to be public domain.